daltoncabrera/youtube-video-preview/README.md

 # YouTube Preview Popup 🎥

-**Una extensión de Chrome para previsualizar videos de YouTube sin interrupciones.**
+**A Chrome extension to preview YouTube videos without interruptions.**

-## 💡 ¿Por qué surge este proyecto?
+## 💡 Why this project?

-El objetivo principal es **mejorar la experiencia de previsualización nativa de YouTube**.
+The main goal is to **improve the native YouTube preview experience**.

-Aunque YouTube ofrece una vista previa básica al pasar el mouse, esta suele ser limitada.
-Este proyecto nace para ofrecer una solución más robusta: visualizar el video completo, con sonido y control total, **sin necesidad de abrirlo ni perder la ventana actual**.
+Although YouTube offers a basic preview when hovering, it is often limited.
+This project was born to offer a more robust solution: visualizing the full video, with sound and full control, **without needing to open it or lose the current window**.

-Es una herramienta de productividad personal diseñada para navegar de forma más fluida, evitando abrir pestañas innecesarias y manteniendo el contexto de tu búsqueda.
+It is a personal productivity tool designed to navigate more fluidly, avoiding opening unnecessary tabs and maintaining the context of your search.

-## ✨ Características Principales
+## ✨ Main Features

-*   **Preview "In-Place" (Incrustado):** Abre una ventana flotante sobre la misma página.
+*   **"In-Place" Preview:** Opens a floating window over the same page.
-    *   🛑 **Sin salir de la web:** El video se reproduce encima.
+    *   🛑 **Without leaving the web:** The video plays on top.
-    *   📏 **Redimensionable y Arrastrable:** Colócalo donde quieras.
+    *   📏 **Resizable and Draggable:** Place it wherever you want.
-    *   💾 **Persistencia:** Recuerda el tamaño y posición que le diste para el siguiente video.
+    *   💾 **Persistence:** Remembers the size and position you gave it for the next video.
-    *   🔄 **Actualización Inteligente:** Si haces click en otro video, el reproductor volador se actualiza instantáneamente sin cerrarse.
+    *   🔄 **Smart Update:** If you click on another video, the floating player updates instantly without closing.
-*   **Posicionamiento Inteligente:** Configura dónde quieres que aparezca el botón de "Preview" (Top-Left, Top-Right, Center) para evitar conflictos con los botones nativos de YouTube ("Ver más tarde", etc.).
+*   **Smart Positioning:** Configure where you want the "Preview" button to appear (Top-Left, Top-Right, Center) to avoid conflicts with native YouTube buttons ("Watch Later", etc.).
-*   **Modo Zen (Alternativo):** Opción para abrir el video en una ventana popup nativa sin distracciones (sin comentarios, sin barra lateral, solo video).
+*   **Zen Mode (Alternative):** Option to open the video in a native popup window without distractions (no comments, no sidebar, just video).
-*   **Bypass de Restricciones:** Utiliza una estrategia de Proxy Hosted inteligente para evitar los bloqueos de "embed" de YouTube en extensiones.
+*   **Restriction Bypass:** Uses a smart Hosted Proxy strategy to avoid YouTube "embed" blocks in extensions.

-## 🛠️ Instalación (Modo Desarrollador)
+## 🛠️ Installation (Developer Mode)

-1. Clona o descarga este repositorio.
+1. Clone or download this repository.
-2. Abre Google Chrome y ve a `chrome://extensions/`.
+2. Open Google Chrome and go to `chrome://extensions/`.
-3. Activa el "Modo de desarrollador" (arriba a la derecha).
+3. Activate "Developer mode" (top right).
-4. Haz click en "Cargar descomprimida" (Load unpacked).
+4. Click on "Load unpacked".
-5. Selecciona la carpeta `youtube_preview_popup` de este proyecto.
+5. Select the `youtube_preview_popup` folder of this project.
-6.  ¡Listo!
-Verás el botón "Preview" al pasar el mouse sobre cualquier miniatura en YouTube.
+6. Ready!
+You will see the "Preview" button when hovering over any thumbnail on YouTube.

-## ⚙️ Configuración
+## ⚙️ Configuration

-Haz click en el icono de la extensión (el ojo rojo 👁️) para acceder al menú de opciones:
+Click on the extension icon (the red eye 👁️) to access the options menu:

-*   **Strategy:** Elige entre "Embedded Proxy" (Recomendado) o "Zen Window".
+*   **Strategy:** Choose between "Embedded Proxy" (Recommended) or "Zen Window".
-*   **Button Position:** Decide dónde aparece el botón de preview en las miniaturas.
+*   **Button Position:** Decide where the preview button appears on thumbnails.
-*   **Default Size/Location:** Define el tamaño y posición inicial del reproductor flotante.
+*   **Default Size/Location:** Define the initial size and position of the floating player.

 ## ☕ Buy me a Coffee

-Si encuentras útil esta extensión y quieres apoyar su desarrollo:
+If you find this extension useful and want to support its development:

 [![Donate with PayPal](https://img.shields.io/badge/Donate-PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white)](https://www.paypal.com/donate/?hosted_button_id=XM558AC2VE3Z6)

 ---

-> **Nota:** Este proyecto ha sido desarrollado con la asistencia de **Antigravity** (Google DeepMind).
+> **Note:** This project has been developed with the assistance of **Antigravity** (Google DeepMind).